-What kind of bird is the long-tailed moth?
-Explanation of characteristics, ecology, and habitat Where can you meet snow fairies?
+What kind of bird is the Japanese long-tailed tit?
+An updated explanation of its characteristics, ecology, and habitat.
+Where can you meet the snow fairies?

 Asia